Automic Vault icon Automic Vault

 Project position

-Local controls for local agent risk.
+Local controls for agent risk on macOS.

 Automic Vault is not a hosted secret manager or enterprise SaaS vault.
 It is a local macOS runtime layer for AI coding agents: secret storage, approved injection, command approval gates, shell installer tracing, and hardened package installation roots.